VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

   <p><h2>Registration</h2></p>
     <ul>
         <li>Number of course participants: maximum 300</li>
-        <li>Register by following this link on the <a href="https://cvent.me/qvLA93">AGS website</a>.
-After you complete your registration, you will receive an email from ggiraldo@nd.edu (Gloria I. Giraldo-Calderón) to fill out an online form, this process completes your registration.
+        <li>Register by completing this form: <a href="https://cvent.me/qvLA93">AGS website</a>. </li>
+        <li>After you complete your registration, you will receive an email from ggiraldo@nd.edu (Gloria I. Giraldo-Calderón) to fill out an online form, this process completes your registration.
 The form information is confidential and it helps us know our prospective audience to customize examples and exercises.</li>
         <li>Registration deadline: it is the 29th of May 2022.
 It will be taken on a first-come, first-served basis</li>
         <li>Who should register: the ideal candidate should have a need to learn how to use VectorBase and be interested in using the database to answer their own research questions.
 Scientists at any career stage are welcome to apply</li>
     </ul>